andreyyao/andreyyao.github.io/src/content/blog/how-to-add-an-estimated-reading-time.md

   - pl
 ---

 # Introduction
-Computer programs are complicated.
+Programs are complicated.
 How do we develop a better understanding of how they work? _Denotational semantics_ is the subarea of programming languages where people study the behaviors of programs by mapping them into some _semantic domain_ of mathematical objects.

 The [_lambda calculus_](https://www.cs.cornell.edu/courses/cs6110/2023sp/lectures/lec02.pdf) is one of the simplest programming languages there is.
 Written in Backus-Naur form (BNF), it only has three kinds of expressions: